First Church of Christ, Scientist, Brisbane: History

 The First Church of Christ, Scientist, Brisbane in its current location on North Quay opened on 4 August 1940 with three special services during the day.
 The cost of the building was about £20,000.
 At this time it was described as follows:A site of unusual shape has dictated the unorthodox plan adopted by the architects (Messrs FB Lucas and RP Cummings) in order to provide for the main activities of the church organisation.
 The imposing entrance from North Quay opens onto the main foyer from which all important sections of the building as accessible.The church auditorium is entered from one side of the foyer.
 A fan-shaped auditorium has been used for three reasons.
 Firstly, it provides good acoustical conditions and assists in the uniform distribution of sound.
 Secondly, it gives...[a] seating arrangement suitable for testimony meetings and lastly it fits well on the unusual site.
 Readers' rooms etc are situated beyond the platform end of the auditorium and have a separate entrance from the side of the church.
 They are connected to the main entrance by a corridor along the side of the auditorium The corridor also acts as a sound shield to the main body of the building.At the end of the foyer, opposite the main entrance is a small suite of rooms for men ushers and [the] Love Committee (relief).
 Also a secondary entrance and ramp from May Street at the rear of the site.
 A large cloakroom with a broad counter is served directly from the main foyer.The Sunday School is placed on the opposite side of the main foyer to the auditorium, mainly in order to avoid any possibility of interference by sound transmission from one area to the other during services.
 It may be entered from the main foyer but the principal entrance is from outside, close to the main church entrance.
 Individual class rooms, superintendents and other rooms open off the Sunday School room.
 Entry [is] from the main foyer to a stair hall giving access the ladies' room, administrative entrance, literature counter and a small rest room.The staircase ascends to suite of committee rooms, literature distribution room and the caretaker's flat, all over the Sunday School; and to the administrative section comprising boardroom, clerk's room and treasurer's room over the main entrance to the building.A dignified exterior relies for its effect on the well-proportioned main masses of the building and suitable treatment of detail.
 Walls are finished in cream brick and the main entrance emphasised by a colonnade treatment in artificial stone.Internally a feeling of space and restfulness is gained by handling of large surfaces of colour in light tones.
 The auditorium walls are panelled eight feet high with [solid vertical boards] of silver silkwood.
-The timber pews of special design are in similar material.The auditorium is ventilated by a forced draught system of filtered air.... diffused artificial lighting is employed in the auditoriumThe pipe organ ... built by BB Whitehouse and Co Ltd [local organ-makers], is housed above the readers' platform behind a wide grille, while the console is to the side of the platform in a well, out of sight of the congregation.Queensland timbers and materials are featured....
+The timber pews of special design are in similar material.The auditorium is ventilated by a forced draught system of filtered air.... diffused artificial lighting is employed in the auditoriumThe pipe organ ... built by B. B. Whitehouse and Co.
+Ltd [local organ-makers], is housed above the readers' platform behind a wide grille, while the console is to the side of the platform in a well, out of sight of the congregation.Queensland timbers and materials are featured....
 [Most] materials and labour are of Queensland origin.The new building also incorporated the cornerstone of the First Church of Christ, Scientist, Brisbane's earlier church on the corner of Tank Street and North Quay.